jyuenbeep/Candy-Crush/README.md

 6/2: Finished the top L/T shape clearing method.
 All the clearing methods work.
 Now i'm working on the upside down L/T clearing method.
 I also implemented a new class called level.
 Just wrote down some basic level methods such get, set, constructors.

 6/3 & 6/6: worked on level class.
 Now it generates goals and the amount of moves.
 It also increase the level.

+6/7-6/9: I finished the level class.
+Now theres a key to skip between each levels.
+My partner is working to condense my clearing codes.